Esrevorter/X-Unfollow/README.md

 A sophisticated Tampermonkey userscript for safely and efficiently unfollowing accounts on X.com (formerly Twitter).
 This script prioritizes human-like behavior patterns to minimize detection risk while providing full configurability and real-time progress tracking.

-If you like this script, feel free to Buy me a coffee :) https://buymeacoffee.com/esrevorter
 ---

 ## 📋 Table of Contents